AdamJosePonce/AdamJosePonce.github.io/about.md

 permalink: /about/
 ---

 I am a second-year mechanical engineering student at Cal Poly SLO.
-I am currently involved in Robotics Club and Supermileage Vehicle Club.
-I also enjoy spending time in the machine shops on-campus working on personal projects and projects for these clubs.
+I am currently involved with Cal Poly Supermileage.
+I also enjoy spending time in the machine shops on-campus working on personal projects and club projects.

 ### Contact me